epomatti/pyodbc-mssql-docker/README.md

 # Custom Image

-A test image with Python pyodbc for Microsoft SQL Server.
+An image with Python pyodbc for Microsoft SQL Server.

 SQL Server